Fitus/Zaloha.sh/DOCUMENTATION.md

 the processing, by the FIND expressions -lname *///* -o.
 Yes, honestly, here we hit a limit of how far can be reasonably gone with a shellscript alone.
 Whether such symbolic links are relevant to day-to-day practice is debatable, however.

+An additional challenge is passing of variable values to AWK.
+During its lexical parsing, AWK interprets backslash-led escape sequences.
+To avoid this, backslashes are converted to ///b in the bash script, and ///b are converted back to backslashes in the AWK programs.

 In the shellscripts produced by Zaloha, single quoting is used, hence single quotes are disruptors.
 As a solution, the '"'"' quoting technique is used.